 - Carat weight

 The scale of diamond clarity:

-Clarity of a diamond is usually determined with the help of grade letters.
+The clarity of a diamond is usually determined with the help of grade letters.
 The grade letter indicates the number of inclusions and blemishes on the upper and internal surface of the diamond.
 You can see the flaws with the help of a 10X microscope.
 Only a 10X microscope can help you if you want to know the clarity scale of your diamond.

 If you want to know the most common and modern grading scales, then they are available here.
 These grading scales are from the GIA which is abbreviated as Gemological Institute of America.
-Following are the most popular types of grades in the international market through which you can judge the clarity of the diamond.
+The following are the most popular types of grades in the international market through which you can judge the clarity of the diamond.

 - FL: You can give FL scale to those diamond that doesn’t have any inclusion or the blemishes.
 It means the diamond will be flawless.

 - IF: This scale will tell you the presence of flaws in the diamond.
 If you will give this scale to your diamond, then it will be internally flawless.

 - VVS: This scale includes VVS2 and VVS1 grades.
 If there will be very slight flaws in your diamond, then you can use this scale.